proflare/proflare.github.io/_pages/markdown.md

   <p style="margin-top: 10px; font-weight: bold;">Sensing with swarming drones</p>
 </div>

 Delving into the emerging field of swarming drones, my research at NMT (2019-2021) focused on optimizing the positioning of drones within a swarm.
 The goal was to reduce energy consumption and enhance overall system efficiency.
-This work has promising applications in areas such as underground mining rescue, wildfire fighting, and defense systems, where extended mission times are critical.
+This work has promising applications in areas such as urban sensing, underground mining rescue, wildfire fighting, and defense systems, where extended mission times are critical.

 ### Predictive Maintenance for Electric Machines